SophieDufrane/celebrateit-platform/README.md

 #### React Hooks & Architecture

-CelebrateIt relies heavily on React functional components with hooks for local state and side effects. `useState` manages form inputs, toggle states, and like/comment data. `useEffect` is used for fetching API data and syncing profile updates.
-The component structure emphasizes separation of concerns: shared layout (`PostLayoutShell`), interaction elements (`PostForm`), and containers provide clarity and reusability across the app.
+CelebrateIt is built with React functional components and leverages hooks extensively for state management and side effects. `useState` is used for form inputs, toggle states, and interactive features like likes and comments, while `useEffect` handles API data fetching and profile synchronization.
+The app also uses a `CurrentUserContext` to manage authentication state and token refresh logic globally.
+The component architecture emphasizes separation of concerns: shared layout elements (e.g., `PostLayoutShell`), truly reusable components (`LoadingIndicator`, `MoreDropdown`), and purpose-built forms (`CommentForm`, `EditProfileForm`) help maintain clarity, consistency, and scalability across views.

 ### 4.3 Deployment & Tools

-- **Heroku** – Hosting and deployment of the Django REST API backend.
+- **Heroku** – Hosts both the Django REST API backend and the React frontend in a single full-stack deployment.
 - **GitHub** – Version control and repository management.
 - **Git** – Local version control with atomic commits and branching.
 - **VS Code** – Primary code editor with integrated terminal and extensions for React/Django.